Chase Fourcade: Early life and high school

 As a senior in 2015, Fourcade earned Class 5A All-State honors and a nod for New Orleans All-Metro honorable mention list.
-He was also named as the 2015 Clarion-Herald Player of the Year.
-He was rated as a 2-star dual threat quarterback.
+He was also named as the 2015 Clarion Herald Player of the Year.
+He was rated as a two-star dual threat quarterback.

 College career

 In 2016, Fourcade made his college football debut against FBS opponent No. 9 Georgia.
 He threw his first career touchdown in the third quarter to Jarrell Rogers to put the Colonels up 14–13.
 He threw his second touchdown pass with less than four minutes left to put the game within two but the team could not pull off the upset falling 24–26 against Jacob Eason and the Bulldogs.
-He finished his debut going nine of nineteen for 99 yards and two touchdowns and two interceptions.
-The following week against Incarnate Word he lead the team to it's first win of the season.
-In the 35–28 win he threw for 289 yards and two touchdowns.
+He finished his debut going nine of 19 for 99 yards and two touchdowns and two interceptions.
+The following week against Incarnate Word he led the team to a 35–28 win after throwing for 289 yards and two touchdowns.
 He would start all eleven games, including the last nine, for the fourth-most passing yards in program history with 2,482.
 He threw for a season-high 341 passing yards in a win over No. 22 McNeese State despite the 13–38 loss.
-He earned an honorable mention for All-Southland and HERO Sports FCS All-American while also finishing in sixth place for the FCS Jerry Rice Award, which is awarded to the nation's top freshman.
+He earned an honorable mention for All-Southland and HERO Sports FCS All-American while also finishing in sixth place for the Jerry Rice Award, which is awarded to the nation's top freshman.

 In 2017, Fourcade started eleven of twelve games for the Colonels.
 He did not start in the team's rivalry game against Northwestern State due to injury, but he would play in that game and lead the game-winning drive.
 To start the season he threw for three touchdowns and 213 yards in a 37–35 win over McNeese State.
 Against Houston Christian he threw a game-winning 44-yard touchdown to Dai'Jean Dixon to beat the Huskies 23–17.
-Enroute to a FCS playoff appearance the team only lost three games against Texas A&M, No. 3 Sam Houston State, and against rival Southeastern Louisiana.
+En route to an FCS playoff appearance the team only lost three games against Texas A&M, No. 3 Sam Houston State, and against rival Southeastern Louisiana.
 Against No. 16 South Dakota, in his postseason debut Fourcade threw three interceptions, including two in the first quarter.
 Despite the poor performance through the air the team only lost 31–38.
-He lead the team in rushing with 89 yards.
+He led the team in rushing with 89 yards.
 He finished the season with an eighth-best single-season total of 2,316 yards; becoming only the second Colonel to throw for 2,000 yards in two separate seasons.